xenolito/WordPress_ChildTheme/readme.md

 ### 1) run -> `gulp setup`

-You'll be propmted for the following configuration values.
+You'll be propmted for the following configuration values:

---> The folder containing the _WordPress CMS_
+- The folder containing the _WordPress CMS_
---> The _child theme_ folder name
+- The _child theme_ folder name
---> The childtheme's _name_
+- The childtheme's _name_

 This wil create al needed folders and childtheme files on target WordPress folder.